My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my seventh vintage phone, a black 302 desk phone which I bought at a flea market for $20.
+This is my seventh vintage phone, a black Western Electric 302 desk phone which I bought at a flea market for $20.
 It was very dirty when I first acquired it, but it has cleaned up fairly nicely.
-This phone works well, and is in pretty good shape (apart from needing the paint on the case touched up).
-It has straight cloth cords on both the handset and line cords, which makes it different from my other WE phones.
+This phone works well, and is in pretty good shape (though the paint on the metal housing is chipped).
+It has straight cloth cords on both the handset and line cords, which makes it different from my other WE desk phones.
 At first, I was unable to tell which of the line cord wires went to each terminal of my hardwired-to-modular converter due to the colors of the wires at the end of the line cord having faded and/or darkened, but studying them in a better light enabled me to tell which wire was which.
 So far, I haven't been able to find any model information on this phone (the bottom plate is blank for the most part).

 DATED: 1-46